 “That’s some good ole’ keep your mouth shut!”
 Kenneth Copeland

 When I first heard this, I started laughing hysterically almost wrecking my car.
 Kenneth Copeland is one of my favorite Christian ministers to hear.
 He’s hilarious, brutally honest, old-school, and faith-filled.
 I view his preaching style as a grandfather speaking to his grandchildren.
 To say the least, I thoroughly enjoy his personality and scriptural deliverance.
 On this particular day, he was speaking on maintaining your faith in God’s promises.
-His direct encouragement was watching your talk; being sure that you were not speaking the opposite of
+His direct encouragement was watching your talk; being sure that you were not speaking the opposite of The Blessing.
+To be truthful, I can’t remember the exact scripture that he referenced before speaking the aforementioned quote.
+However, that quote stuck with me.

-Faith Clinic Christian Center Church.
+I have always been drawn to faith-filled churches.
+As a matter of fact, the name of the church were I rededicated my life to Jesus Christ is Faith Clinic Christian Center Church.
 God was obviously aware that my faith needed some healing and guidance.
 This church was the foundation to my Christian walk.
 There was a scripture that was included in almost every sermon, “Death and life are in the power of the tongue…” (Proverbs 18:21).
 It made such an impact on me, that I have had it attached to my email signature for years.
 The church trained members to be careful of what we said; no words opposite of God’s will were taken lightly.
 Even after being a member for one full year, I thought it was weird and to be honest, cult-like.
 However, as I have matured in the Lord, I have come to realized the power of our and others speech and my prejudice views.

-Mark 11:24)?
+Did you know that when you pray the will of God (that is, scripture based prayers), that you are to believe that your prayer will be answered, according to His word (Mark 11:24)?
 For instance, God has promised us, that if you confess with your mouth, "Jesus is Lord," and believe in your heart that God raised him from the dead; you will be saved (Romans 10:9).
 Some have no problem accepting Romans 10:9 but have more difficulty in accepting other promises God has given us.

 I can remember when I first started giving; I had the hardest time accepting Luke 6:38.
 First of all, I wasn’t giving with the intentions to receive, but to hear that I would receive the way I was giving didn’t quite mentally register.
 I would confess in church this promised blessing of God before giving my tithes and offering.
 Later, I would find myself doubtingly joking with friends that I didn’t care if I received or not; I simply gave because it felt good.
 Thank God, that he is faithful and ‘sticks’ to His words.
 As I did receive, based on what he commanded.
 My point is that my faith didn’t align with God’s word.
 I would confess His words, but later deny His power to fulfill.
 According to 2 Timothy 3:5, due to my lack of faith, I was a person that Christians were to avoid.
 Wow!
 That’s how serious God is about taking His word to heart.